Slovenian€€trnovoTue-Fri 16:00-22:00, Sat 12:00-22:00

 Why locals love it: The closest thing to a working farm in the city centre: rows of vegetable garden cottages between Trnovo and the river, supplying neighbourhood gostilne.

-Tip: Walk the gardens before lunch at Pri Skofu and you'll see the produce arriving on your plate.
+Tip: Walk the gardens before lunch at Trnovski Pristan across the river and you can see the produce travelling from plot to plate.

 Why locals love it: Hidden in the renovated Rog bicycle factory complex on the canal east of the centre.
 Most tourists don't make it past the river.